InfiniteLoop360/GFG_POTD/README.md

-# GFG-21-Days-POTD-Challenge
+# GFG-POTD-Challenge
-This repository will contain all POTD questions' codes
+This repository will contain all POTD questions' solution